MobleyLab/drug-computing/uci-pharmsci/getting-started.md

 ## Setup and Installation

-### **(WINDOWS ONLY)** Install BASH on Windows
+### **(WINDOWS ONLY -- Skip to the next section if you're not on Windows)** Install BASH on Windows
 Follow the official guide linked [here](https://msdn.microsoft.com/en-us/commandline/wsl/install_guide)

 If the BASH terminal guide works and you can successfully use BASH commands (i.e `cd`, `ls`).
 Now, try performing the installation steps to see if we can get Anaconda/OpenEye installed on your local machine too.

-This feature is still in BETA and I have not tried it out myself.
-So I'm really hoping it works out on your machine.
+This feature is still in BETA and wee have not tested extensively; we hope it will work on your machine.
 This is meant to replace command terminals like PuTTY so that your terminal can more closely mimic the command terminal found on Linux/MacOS machines or when you login to remote clusters.

+An alternative approach we are exploring is to distribute USB drives (e.g. thumb drives) with a persistent Linux distribution available pre-installed and you can boot from these/do your work from these for the purposes of this class.

 ### Anaconda Python
 Download the Anaconda installation file or Download it from the [website](https://www.continuum.io/downloads) or use (from the command prompt)